Cody Yellowstone Road Trips — The Beartooth Pass and More

 The East Yellowstone Loop

 For travelers looking for the ultimate road trip, consider combining the Beartooth Pass with the East Yellowstone Loop — an unforgettable 224-mile route.
-In most years, the East Yellowstone Loop makes its way into Yellowstone National Park through the Northeast Gate and winds its way toward the East Gate before returning to Cody.
-But 2020 is not like most years.
-This year, the East Yellowstone Loop looks a little different due to major road construction and closures south of Tower Junction.
-With this in mind, if you’re planning a road trip, be prepared to drive Yellowstone’s entire Upper Loop.
+The East Yellowstone Loop makes its way into Yellowstone National Park through the Northeast Gate and winds its way toward the East Gate before returning to Cody.
+Want to see even more of Yellowstone?
+Consider driving Yellowstone’s entire Upper Loop.
 Don’t worry, you won’t regret the extra miles, especially since you’ll have the chance to see several landmarks along the way — including Mammoth Hot Springs and Norris Geyser Basin — before heading east and connecting with the Eastern Loop.
-Once you’re back on the Eastern Loop, you’ll pass Yellowstone Lake, Fishing Bridge, and the Grand Canyon of the Yellowstone — so be sure to pack your camera!
+Once you’re back on the Eastern Loop, you’ll pass Yellowstone Lake, Fishing Bridge, and the Grand Canyon of the Yellowstone — so be sure to bring your camera!

 The Bighorn Basin Loop